GoblinArchives/LiminalHorror/Warden Tools.md

 Liminal Horror was designed for a modern day setting.
 I recommend using a city you and your players know.
 This can root the weird within the context of the mundane.
 Use maps of local landmarks and buildings to breathe life into the city where your investigators roam.

 Remember there are sewers, caves and subterranean haunts everywhere.
 Who's to say that an incursion hasn’t left a doorway to another land, just waiting to be stumbled through?

+### Outside Resources
+[The Trajectory of Fear - or How to Use Horror Tropes Effectively in your game](https://img.fireden.net/tg/image/1453/84/1453840962349.pdf)(pdf) by Ash Law.
+This is a document that looks at how to use four types of fear (unease, dread, terror, horror) in your games.